LuNA-Static-Analysis/LuNA-Static-Analysis-Repository/DeGSA/README.txt

-In order for DeGSA to work, PATH envvar should have a path to win_flex and win_bison, as well as a path to Python, so the launch.bat script could run.
+In order for DeGSA to work, PATH envvar should have a path to Python and g++, so the launch.bat script could run.